btmartin721/mecr_boxturtle/README.md

 ## Plotting UML Output

-5. Run *plotting/plot_missData_stats.R* to plot summary statistics.
+6. Run *plotting/plot_missData_stats.R* to plot summary statistics.

 Once you have the .rds objects, you can make summary statistic plots.
 The script makes heatmaps, Tukey-style boxplots, and regression plots.
 You will have to tweak the code in this one.
 It isn't full automated.

-6. Run *plotting/plotUML_missData_maf.R* to make structure-style barplots
+7. Run *plotting/plotUML_missData_maf.R* to make structure-style barplots

 Here, you can make structure-style barplots with assignment proportions among the UML replicates.
 It saves one barplot per clustering algorithm and puts them all in one PDF file.
 If you ran multiple filtering parameters you can run them all in the for loop.

-7. Run *plotting/plotDatedTree.R* to add a phylogeny to the structure-style barplots.
+8. Run *plotting/plotDatedTree.R* to add a phylogeny to the structure-style barplots.

 This uses ggtree to add a phylogeny to a page of structure-style barplots.
 The individuals from the barplots and phylogeny will be aligned.
 It makes for easier interpretation.
 You'll have to tweak the code, as we don't have it automated.
+Currently, it is tailored to our specific dataset and aesthetic choices.

 It's also set up to read a nexus file output from LSD2 divergence dating, as implemented in IQ-TREE.